johnobrien8642/super-simple-headless-cms/README.md

 - Cloudfront for S3 Guide: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.SimpleDistribution.html
 - MongoDB Atlas DB Create Docs: https://www.mongodb.com/basics/create-database

-It's recommended to deploy this app to Vercel.
+It's recommended deploying this app to Vercel.
 On Vercel, you'll want to add the following environment variables:

 ```
 NEXT_PUBLIC_URL=[Your public domain URL] // Your public domain URL, used to hit the /api from the server